Gateway Environments

 Click the Republish button to confirm the operation from the incoming window.

-After the Republishing Environment, the Pods are also restarted.
+After the Republishing Environment, the Pods will be created with updated configurations.

 JWT Token Validation Key